World-Information.Org: World-Information.Org series of projects - launched Brussels 2000

 World-Information.Org was launched as the main media project of the European Capital of Culture 2000 in Brussels.
-The social, cultural and political dimensions of the new information and communication technologies were discussed.
-The World-Information exhibition presented objects and research results on topics such as the history of modern communication technologies, the "big players" in the IT industry, financial networks or human rights.
-The program was completed by the "World-InfoCon" conference.
+The social, cultural, and political dimensions of the new information and communication technologies were discussed.
+The World-Information exhibition presented objects and research results on topics such as the history of modern communication technologies, the "big players" in the IT industry, financial networks, and human rights.
+The program was completed by the "World-Info Con" conference.
 Most resources are available on the world-information.org page.

-The first presentation was followed by a series of conferences and exhibitions in Vienna (Technisches Museum Wien, 2000), Amsterdam (Oude Kerk and De Balie Centre for Culture and Politics, 2002), Novi Sad / Belgrade (Museum of Vojvodina, Museum of Contemporary Art, Belgrade, 2003), Bangalore (2005) and Paris (as part of the festival "Futur en Seine", 2009).
+The first presentation was followed by a series of conferences and exhibitions in Vienna (Technisches Museum Wien, 2000), Amsterdam (Oude Kerk and De Balie Centre for Culture and Politics, 2002), Novi Sad/Belgrade (Museum of Vojvodina, Museum of Contemporary Art, Belgrade, 2003), Bangalore (2005) and Paris (as part of the festival "Futur en Seine", 2009).